CityOfPhiladelphia/real-estate-original-development/README.md

 # real-estate-tax

+(_work in progress_)

-An application for looking up and paying real estate tax balances.
+A front-end web app for looking up and paying real estate tax balances.
+Written in JavaScript using Vue.js.
+Backed by the [TIPS API](https://github.com/CityOfPhiladelphia/tips-api) account lookup microservice.

 ## Developing locally